Top 5 Signs Of Healthy Hair And How To Treat It Properly

 • Find natural ways to hydrate, control sebum, and pump nutrients— whatever your scalp needs.

-Consult a dermatologist or trichologist if home remedies and a regular hair care routine fail to resolve your scalp issue.
+Consult a dermatologist or trichologist if home remedies or trying various products fail to resolve your scalp issue.
+They can help you establish a nourishing daily hair care routine that suits your needs.

 6. No Split Ends